The Welsh Premier League is the top level women's football league in Wales and was founded in 2009.

 Swansea City Ladies were the inaugural champions, beating Caernarfon Town Ladies 4-0 in the final, and again lifted the league title in 2010/11.

-UWIC, who are now re-named Cardiff Met, lifted the crown in 2014 in a domestic treble of Welsh and League Cups.
+UWIC, who are now re-named Cardiff Met, lifted the crown in 2014 in a domestic treble of Welsh and League Cups and retained their league title in 2015.

 The competing teams in 2014/15 are: